alexduggan1/alexduggan1.github.io/SeniorProject/VectorRacetrack/docs/README.md

 Press the `race` button to open the race menu for the track.

-Press the `remove` button on the bottom left to remove the track from the list of tracks that you can race on.
+Press the `remove` button on the bottom left to remove the track from the user directory.

-Press the `export` button on the bottom right to download the track to your computer.
+Press the `export` button on the bottom right to download the track from the user directory to your computer.

 ## Race Menu